hindu-comm/weblogs/manasataramgini/2020/08/2020-08-10_winners-and-losers.md

 was just joking.”
 With that, they all headed into the station and the mahāmleccha soon caught his train to head for his destination.

-Soon the two with their ati-prācya fellow traveler found themselves on speeding away on the train from their kṣetra of the past week.
+A little later the two with their ati-prācya fellow traveler found themselves on speeding away on the train from their kṣetra of the past week.
 Perhaps due to the phlegmatic disposition of their fellow traveler, they remained quiet for some time before he suddenly pointed to a decrepit monument that sped past them.
 With dark clouds hanging about it, it presented a melancholy specter.
 The J: “That is a ruin from the fire-bombing during WW-2.
 Even Tokyo was similarly reduced to ashes.
 It was worse there because we used to build almost everything from wood and paper.
 Here at least this solid stone structure is standing.”
-S and L:
+S and
-“We were just talking about something related before we saw you.
+L: “We were just talking about something related before we saw you.
 Bad as this was, the burning down of Japan was evidently worse.”
 The J: “The American Demon LeMay who was the mastermind of the bombing of Japan first learnt his tricks here.
 But for him the Japanese were merely cockroaches, so even if there might have been some restraint here none of it was there when the demon came east.”
 S: “He was indeed a psychopathic war-criminal but what matters is victory.
 If one wins then even your psychopaths and mass-murders will be hailed as national heroes.
-That was so or demon LeMay or the other mass-murderer who likely inspired him, bomber Harris.”
+That was so of demon LeMay or the other mass-murderer who likely inspired him, bomber Harris.”
 The J: “That is true.
 The biggest humiliation for us when the government was obliged to confer on the demon the highest Japanese honor for a foreigner!
 People have still not